Power law cosmology in modified theory with thermodynamics analysis: Physical consequences of the model

 \subsection{Statefinder Diagnostic}

-\qquad In the literature, we find that to understand the universe's dynamics, geometric parameters play a very important role.
+In the literature, we find that to understand the universe's dynamics, geometric parameters play a vital role.
 When we study the deceleration parameter, we get information about the phase transition of the universe from deceleration to acceleration or vice versa.
-Therefore, it is required to study an additional higher order derivatives of $ a $, viz. $r$.
-To study dark energy models, a statefinder diagnostic technique (SFD), is available \cite{Sahni:2002fz, Alam:2003sc}; the pair is denoted by $ \{r, s\} $.
-This pair, written in terms of $q$ is:
+Therefore, it is required to study some additional higher-order derivatives of scale factor $ a $ like $ r $.
+To distinguish various dark energy models, we use a statefinder diagnostic technique defined in a pair $ \{r, s\} $, and is given in terms of $ q $ as \cite{Sahni:2002fz, Alam:2003sc}:

-where $q\neq \frac{1}{2}$.
+where $ q\neq \frac{1}{2} $.

-Now, by using the statefinder diagnostic approach, we comment upon the behaviour of the model and also the diverging or converging behaviour of our model with respect to the $ SCDM $ and $ \Lambda CDM $ models.
-From observed values of $ q $, we can calculate the values of $ s $, and $ r $ parameters.
-We notice that our model does not fit well for the $ H(z) $ and $ Pantheon $ data sets, and therefore we obtain the notable changes in the values's best-fit for $ r $ and $ s $ (see Fig. \ref{sf}a).
-Here, we see that our model approaches the $ \Lambda CDM $ model as $ q \to -0.5 $.
+Using this diagnostic approach, we observe the behavior of the model.
+We calculate the values of the parameters $ s $ and $ r $ parameters from the observed values of $ q $.
+Fig. \ref{sfa} shows the time evolution of the statefinder pair $\lbrace r,s \rbrace$ for the power-law cosmological model.
+The model converges to the fixed point ($ r=1, s=0 $) which corresponds to $ \Lambda $CDM.
+The point ($ r=1, s=2/3 $) corresponds to HDE.
+Fig. \ref{sfb} shows the time evolution of the statefinder pair $\lbrace r,q\rbrace$ for the said model.
+The point ($ r=1, q=0.5 $) corresponds to a matter-dominated Universe (SCDM) and converges to the point ($ r=1, q=-1 $) which corresponds to the de Sitter expansion (SS).
+The dots shown on the curves by arrows are the best-fit values of $ r $, $ s $, and $ q $ obtained by the latest OHD, Pantheon, and joint data (OHD+Pantheon).
+Here, our model approaches the $ \Lambda $CDM model as $ q \to -1 $ and is consistent with \cite{Rani:2014sia}.